TN-Holdings-LLC/psf-zero/README.md

 A Qiskit transpiler pass that replaces heuristic 2-qubit unitary synthesis with an **exact, closed-form Cartan (KAK) decomposition**, implemented in a small Rust core via PyO3.
-Because the decomposition is analytic rather than search-based, it runs in constant time per block and returns **the same circuit everya time** for the same input unitary.
+Because the decomposition is analytic rather than search-based, it runs in constant time per block and returns **the same circuit every time** for the same input unitary.

 ```python